 Dutch style houses both available for accommodation.
 Additional

-holiday accommodation has been established in the Winery Quarters and
+holiday accommodation has been established in the Winery Quarters, Milling

 In July 2003 we moved our Windmill Restaurant into the original relocated and reconstructed 1924 Gnowangerup Railway Station, adjacent to the windmill.

 In August 2003 we finished the windmill.
-We are now producing wholemeal stone-ground Spelt flour for our own restaurant, IGA stores, health shops, commercial bakers and home users around Australia.
+Since then we producing wholemeal stone-ground Spelt flour for our own restaurant, IGA stores, health shops, commercial bakers and home users around Australia.

-After 22 years of being the chef in our restaurant Hennie decided to retire from cooking all together as from the first of January 2017.
-In this year we will both turn 70.
+After 50 years of being the cook of our family and the our restaurant Hennie decided to retire from cooking all together as from the first of January 2017.
+We are turning 70 in 2017.